 1. Helps with weight loss

 Several studies have shown that people who smoke weed are more likely to be overweight or obese than non-users.
-Studies showed that adults who used marijuana regularly were 34 percent more likely to be obese than people who did not use marijuana.
+Studies showed that adults who used MMJ regularly were 34 percent more likely to be obese than people who did not use MMJ.
 Quitting weed will help you reach your weight-loss goals much easier.

 2. Clearer skin